Frozen car doors and locks: Prevention and troubleshooting

 HOW TO TROUBLESHOOT FROZEN DOORS AND LOCKS

 If, despite your best efforts, you find yourself locked out of your car due to the cold, don’t panic!
-Just as you have options when it comes to choosing your car insurance, you have options for solving the problem.
+You have options for solving the problem.

 Opening a frozen car door